truekas/PencilSharpener/README.md

 - A few braincells

 First, fully power off and unplug your device, flip it over, and open the back to gain access to the mainboard.

+> #### Chip clip setup
+> Take your chip clip, and a safety pin (recommended) or paperclip.\
+> If using a safety pin, cut off the bigger side.\
+> Put the paperclip or safety pin into holes 3 and 8.
+To find these, find the red wire.
+This is pin 1.
+From there, you can find the other pins.\
+> With pin 1 in the top left, pin 3 would be the 3rd pin in the top row, and pin 8 would be directly under pin 1.

 Then, disconnect the battery from the mainboard and locate your device's Flash Chip, usually near the mainboard's battery socket and covered in black tape (different for every device).
 Bridge pins 3 and 8 with your conductive material or chip clip.